twr14152/Go_Network_Scripts/README.md

 - httpPost_v2.output.txt - displays how to run the script and the output.
 ```
 # Misc Folder
-Simply a folder to test Go concepts/features out in a way that could relate to networking.
+Simply a folder to test Go concepts/features out as it could relate to networking.
+More about testing the Go feature than it is proving a network concept.